$\tau_{B_{s}}/\tau_{B_{d}}$ and $\Delta\Gamma_{s}$ confront new physics in $b\to s\tau\tau$: Acknowledgements

 \section{Acknowledgements}

 We thank Claudia Cornella and Gino Isidori for useful comments on this manuscript.
+We thank Miguel Escudero for pointing out a typo in \app{app:C}.
 The work of MFN is supported by the European Union’s Horizon 2020 Research and Innovation Programme under Marie Skłodowska-Curie grant agreement HIDDeN European ITN project (H2020-MSCA-ITN-2019//860881-HIDDeN).
 MFN is grateful to the CERN Theory Division for the hospitality during parts of this work.